DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 "I'm sorry."

 "Don't be sorry.
 Be smarter."
 Lina's voice was sharp, but her eyes were worried.
-"What you did yesterday—stabilizing that scaffold—that was master-level work.
+"What you did yesterdayï¿½stabilizing that scaffoldï¿½that was master-level work.
 Maybe beyond master-level.
 And you're what, a month into active training?"

 "Twenty-three days," RAE supplied helpfully.

 "Right.
 Twenty-three days."
 Lina leaned forward.
 "Jason, people train for years before attempting something like that.
 And most of them still wouldn't try it because the risk is too high."

-"But the kids—"
+"But the kidsï¿½"

 "Would have been evacuated by emergency services if you'd given them another two minutes," Milo interrupted gently.
 "I checked the response times.
 Fire department was four blocks away.
 They had inflatable crash pads.
 Those kids would have been fine."

 Jason felt something cold settle in his stomach.
-"You're saying I didn't need to—"
+"You're saying I didn't need toï¿½"

 "I'm saying you didn't need to risk your life," Milo corrected.
 "The kids needed help, yes.
 But there were other options.
 Safer options."